olifolkerd/tabulator/README.md

 ```js
 	$("#example-table").tabulator("getFilter");
 ```
-If there is no filter set, this will return ***false*** otherwise it will return an object with the filter information.
+If there is no filter set, this will return ***false***, otherwise it will return an object with the filter information.
 ```js
 {
 	"field":"age",